bcgov/von-network/README.md

 Because outbound traffic from openshift is limited, we use proxies to redirect traffic from open ports by overloading ports 80 and 9418 (git).

-Run 4 extra VMs as proxies (proxy_1, proxy_2, proxy_3, proxy).
+Run 4 extra VMs as proxies (proxy_1, proxy_2, proxy_3, proxy4).
 Traffic should be forwarded in the following formation:

 - proxy_1:9418 -> von-network:9701
 - proxy_1:80 -> von-network:9702